44 Royal Caribbean Symphony of the Seas Passengers Test Positive For COVID

 The worldwide tourism industry is organizing to keep functioning through the holidays, with the president and CEO of the World Travel & Tourism Council, Julia Simpson, calling for tourism businesses to persevere.

 According to the WTTC, 5.5 million jobs in the tourism sector were lost throughout the epidemic.
 Research shows killing the economy doesn’t thwart COVID.
 “The WTTC believes that fully vaccinated travelers, during this precious time to see family and friends, should be able to travel freely,” said the global tourism industry body spokesperson.

-It’s now been more than a year since the virus, allegedly leaked from a Wuhan China lab has completely shut down normal unlimited access operations for the vast majority of small businesses and many cruise lines.
+It’s been more than a year since the virus, allegedly leaked from a Wuhan China lab, has completely shut down normal unlimited access operations for the vast majority of small businesses and many cruise lines.

 Want to Learn More About Cruise Ship Breaking News?

 Did you suffer an injury or wrongful death of a loved one

 due to a cruise ship incident on a seven-night Caribbean itinerary?
 Contact our superb lawyers today

 for a free consultation.
 A premier Los Angeles Cruise ship accident law firm